MattPCollins/Japanese-Revision/README.md

 ## Data Cleaning
 To make all this data usable and useful during analysis, I performed the following actions:
-* Concatenated the tables to get column for latest streak of the word
-* Added columns for total attempts, total successful attempts and total unsuccessful attempts
+* Concatenated data for word-by-word analysis, including success measures
+* Scraped missing data descriptions
-* Created age column for more useful interpretation in time-series analysis later
+* Converted date data for time-series analysis purposes

 **Missing Data:**
 * Japanese Learning Proficiency Test (JLPT) grade
-* Generalised level (personal grade boundaries) --Bump?
+* Generalised level (personal grade boundaries)

 I would need to do some scraping to get the JLPT grades for each word / expression, as this was something not included in my data.
-I also wanted some qualitative description of the streak values, which demonstrates my mastery of the vocabulary.
---Bump?

-### Web Scraping
 The ever useful Japanese online dictionary site [Jisho](https://jisho.org/) contained the JLPT grades I needed for this analysis.
 Looping through each word in my personal dictionary and scraping the relevant JLPT grade from the site was then added to my Pandas DataFrame.

--- show final result --
+I also wanted some qualitative description of the streak values, which demonstrates my mastery of the vocabulary.

 ## Exploratory Data Analysis
 Not sure any of above is useful for this...